MailOnline/json-schema-test/README.md

 - _skip_ - array of files to skip
 - _cwd_ - base path for files, passed to glob.
 Use `__dirname` to pass paths relative to the module in `suites` option
 - _hideFolder_ - don't show this folder name in test reports (files will be shown without folder)
+- _timeout_ - mocha test timeout in ms, 2000 by default.

 ## License